johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 getting promoted, or getting paid more, then you must satisfy or impress your direct manager.

-- At Amazon your direct manager gives you a rating that gets sent up the management chain
+Another important responsibility that your direct manager may have is rating your performance.
+This rating is typically then sent a few levels up the management chain.
+At Amazon your direct manager gives you a rating, but it's unclear how high up the chain that rating goes or how much of an impact it has on your relationship with your non-direct managers.
+In an ideal world this rating would carry a lot of weight with all of the managers in your management chain.

 ## Handling conflicting priorities within your chain